Dieter Gerhardt: Spy activities

-Later, he was appointed commander of the strategically important Simonstown naval dockyard.
+Later, he was appointed commander of the strategically important Simon's Town naval dockyard.
 In this position, he had access to all the South African Naval intelligence reports from the Silvermine listening post near Cape Town, as well as technical details of weapons systems.
 He reportedly revealed to the Soviets most of the Western naval surveillance techniques for the South Atlantic.
 During the 1982 Falklands War, Gerhardt was allegedly able to use his position to supply the Soviets with detailed information about the locations of Royal Navy ships in the south Atlantic that the South African Navy intercepted at Silvermine.
 Admiral of the Fleet Lord Hill-Norton publicly contradicted this view, but supported screening of Royal Navy officers who had been in contact with Gerhardt throughout his career.

 Gerhardt visited the USSR five times during his career, while his wife travelled with him twice in 1972 and 1976.
 He was reportedly paid 800,000 Swiss francs by the GRU for his spying activities; his contact in the GRU said that money was not the motive for Gerhardt.